Toyota starts production of Europe's first hybrid car

 "A new chapter is opening today as Britain, a traditional origin of industrial innovation, becomes home to the manufacture of the first full hybrid vehicle for Europe," Leroy added.

-Toyota has recalled around 10 million vehicles worldwide since late last year, mostly for problems with sudden acceleration, which have been blamed for more than 80 deaths in the United States.
+The Japanese giant has recalled around 10 million vehicles worldwide since late last year, mostly for problems with sudden acceleration, which have been blamed for more than 80 deaths in the United States.